-I have discovered so many interesting characters whilst writing up the family history, admittedly some have given me grief, after discovering their convict past however I must add that most of them redeemed themselves with the chance of new opportunities in a new land.
+I have discovered so many interesting characters whilst writing up the family history, admittedly some have given me grief, after discovering their convict past, however I must add that they mostly redeemed themselves with the chance of new opportunities in a new land.
 Others have given me great pride in the way they lived their lives, some bravely migrating from their native homelands, only to be met with terrible hardships as they pioneered a new country, others were impressive business contributors to Australia’s development as a nation.
 As I write each chapter I have come to know and understand the character of so many of our ancestors and it has been such an honour to now have this opportunity to become the family historian.
 My husband Geoff Rundle challenged me to write up the family history as he could see how interested I was in my research whilst developing the family tree.
 I then set myself the goal to try and take each branch of our family back into their country of origin and find the townships from where they came.

 No ancestor has given me more interest than Catherine Ellen Ackers Lindsay, just when I think I know her, I find out something more about this extraordinary woman that totally surprises me.
 Her incredible and adventurous life, her birth just a few weeks after her father’s tragic drowning, her tumultuous childhood, a disastrous first marriage, followed by a successful second marriage which saw her combine a large family and a business venture.
 Many of these facts have already been well documented, but I don’t believe all aspects of her life story have ever been presented together as I hope to accomplish.
 Please see my chapter on The Rundle Family of Newcastle to find the continuing story of Catherine Ellen Ackers Lindsay.
 It is amazing to be able to put together this chart which shows five generations starting from my husband Geoff Rundle’s grandmother, when viewed as generations like that it is quite incredible, even for me, to see how far I have been able to take the family generations back and place Catherine’s paternal side of the family in Scotland.